Bhagavad Gita Chapter 1 Verse 23 Meaning

 What is the main idea of Bhagavad Gita 1.23?

+At this point in Arjuna Vishada Yoga, Krishna deepens His teaching on compassion.
 For I desire to observe those who are assembled here to fight, wishing to please in battle the evil-minded Duryodhana—the son of Dhritarashtra.
-This verse emphasizes moral dilemma with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the...

 How can I apply Bhagavad Gita 1.23 in daily life?